 The diving shop in Rainbow Beach organises double dives.
 As the boat trip takes about 45mn and you need to stay out of the water for 1 hour between the two dives, don’t expect to be back before 2.30 pm.

-The boat trip will treat you with one of the best views of the coloured sands.
+The boat trip will treat you to one of the best views of the coloured sands.
 If you’re lucky, you may spot dolphins and even dugongs in the bay from where the boat leaves.

 Where is Rainbow Beach?